These lessons introduce you to phonetics and the IPA. If you enjoy this approach, consider my workbook for more practice.

 Imagine that you wanted to represent the pronunciation of a language as accurately as possible in writing.
-Seems like an easy task - isn't that what the invention of the alphabet is all about?
+This seems like an easy task.
+After all, isn't that what the invention of the alphabet was all about?

 Well, consider English.
 We write an "a" in change, ball and hand even though that "a" represents a different sound in each word.
 Some simple sounds are represented by two letters (like "th" in thing) while sometimes a single letter represents two sounds (like "x" in example)!

 Maybe a more "phonetic" language, like Spanish, fares better?
 Initially, it would seem so: "a" sounds the same in avión, sola and amigas.
 Yet Spanish spelling masks the difference between the "g"s in gringo vs. agua vs. gente.
 What's more, the way a Cuban leaves off the final "s" in muchos or how a Latin American speaker pronounces "s" and "z" the same account for only a few of the intricacies that hide behind standard Spanish spelling.
 English and Spanish spelling demonstrate how languages can't even use their own alphabets to encode their sounds accurately.

 To tackle the problem, we first need to understand a basic concept missing from our discussion so far: the phoneme.
 Phonemes are individual units of sound that can be pronounced on their own and considered "one sound".
 To represent the pronunciation of a language accurately, we can break words and phrases into these individual sounds, these phonemes.
 Then, if we assign a unique "letter" (or symbol) to every possible phoneme, we could write the pronunciation accurately, without confusion and contradiction.

 Steps toward understanding the IPA